 1. Duplicate and Multiply Your Subjects

 Multiplying your subject is a great way to give your images a surreal twist.
 It’s a straightforward effect that’s easy to experiment with.
-It’s the perfect way to start playing around with composite images.
+And it’s the perfect way to start playing around with composite images.

-Select your scene and get your camera framed for the perfect image.
-Using a tripod will help keep the camera in the same position for each shot.
-It will also allow you to create self-portrait composite photos.
+Select your scene and set your camera frame for the perfect image.
+Using a tripod helps keep the camera in the same position for each shot.
+It also allows you to create self-portrait composite photos.

-You can take a series of shots—each one in a different pose.
-The subject can interact with the scenery in different ways for each shot.
-Then you bring the photos together for the final image in Photoshop.
+You can take a series of shots, each in a different pose.
+And the subject can interact with the scenery differently for each shot.
+Then you bring the photos together for the final image using Photoshop.

 2. Create a Double Exposure Effect

-A modern composite photographer has far more options.
-They can combine two or more photos easily in Photoshop.
-You overlay the images using a layer mask.
+Now, a modern composite photographer has far more options.
+You can easily combine two or more photos in Photoshop and overlay the images using a layer mask.
 Then you adjust the transparency of each photo with a few clicks.

 All the images in the composite should be visible but with a certain amount of transparency.
 You want a ghostly and dream-like final image.

 Andreas Lie is a master of the double exposure effect.
-His composite images have excellent shape and textures, which give a soft yet clear detail.
+His composite images have excellent shapes and textures, which give soft yet clear detail.
 His animal composites invoke the forest with a sense of mystery.

 3. Explore Outer Space

-Composite photography and digital collage allow artists to explore the places they’ve always wanted to go.
-And the surrealist nature of the art means only your imagination can limit the destinations.
+Composite photography and digital collage let artists explore the places they’ve always wanted to go.
+And the surrealist nature of this art means only your imagination can limit the destinations.

 Outer space is a place of wonder and beauty.
-It’s somewhere many of us would love to visit.
-But that’s not an option right now.
-Composite photography gives us the chance to create images that scratch that itch.
-Until commercial space travel becomes a reality, at least.
+It’s somewhere many of us would love to visit, but it’s not an option right now.
+Composite photography allows us to create images that scratch this itch…. until commercial space travel becomes a reality!

 Anna Maghradze captures these sentiments perfectly in her digital collage work.
 Below, her composite image shows a familiar car scene, with the family dog peering out the window.
-But outside, we see the glory of the universe with stars and galaxies all in view.
+But outside, we see the universe’s glory with stars and galaxies in view.

 Anna never combines more than two or three images, preferring to keep things simple.
 She focuses on the message she wants to portray.
 And here, we feel her longing for an interstellar road trip.
 It’s a great way to incorporate your astrophotography.

-We all wish we had power over the weather and the season.
-We want to part the clouds and change the night to day.
+We all wish we had power over the weather and the seasons.
+We want to part the clouds and change night into day.
 In reality, we’re powerless.
 But composite photography gives us the power to change whatever we want.

-Composite images often include juxtaposed scenes, like night and day or Earth and space.
+Composite images often include juxtaposed scenes, like nighttime and daytime or Earth and outer space.
 But another interesting element is to have your subject interact with both.
 They can be the force that changes the environment and links the two.